reselbob/wisesayingswasm/README.md

 `rustc 1.50.0 (cb75ad5db 2021-02-10)`

 If the call to `rustc --version` fails, you don't have Rust installed.
+Follow the instructions below and **make sure you do all the tasks presented by the given installation method**.

 To install Rust, go here and install on **Linux/MAC:** ...